Direct quotations in a research paper makes your writing stand out.

 2 Big Direct Quotation Mistakes

-There are 2 common mistakes students make when using quotations in their academic writing:
+There are 2 common pitfalls students fall into when using quotations in their academic writing:

 - They use too many quotations in their essays.